SSWConsulting/SSW.Rules.Content/rules/salary-terminology/rule.md

 ![Figure: Good example - no confusion as to what the payment includes.](screenshot-2023-12-13-at-12.27.10-pm.png)
 :::

-Whenever you are worried there might be confusion about a phrase, it’s always a good idea to clarify with the other person and putting in writing what you agreed ['as per your conversation'.](/as-per-our-conversation-emails)
+Whenever you are worried there might be confusion about a phrase, it’s always a good idea to clarify with the other person and you should put in writing what you agreed with the phrase ['as per your conversation'.](/as-per-our-conversation-emails)